ZenJoyfulMemories/StarrySpark---TalkToMao/README.md

 ```
 #### 5. Prepare Historical Documents
 Put your red historical documents (.docx or .txt) into the data/ folder.
+It currently already includes the 'Chronology of Mao Zedong'.
 #### 6. Build the Vector Database
 ```bash
 python build_vector_store.py